TIBHannover/orkg-frontend/README.md

 Make sure that your backend instance contains the default classes and properties, the list is defined in the file `constants/graphSettings.js`, you can run this [python snippet](https://gitlab.com/TIBHannover/orkg/orkg-backend/-/snippets/1959376) to create them in your backend.

-Two additional services are used in the frontend.
-These services are: [ORKG similarity](https://gitlab.com/TIBHannover/orkg/orkg-similarity) and [ORKG annotation](https://gitlab.com/TIBHannover/orkg/annotation).
-These services are not critical for the frontend to operate, but some for functionalities the message `Couldn't connect to service ...` appears.
+An additional service is used in the frontend.
+This service is: [ORKG NLP API](https://gitlab.com/TIBHannover/orkg/nlp/orkg-nlp-api).
+It is not critical for the frontend to operate, but some functionalities the message `Couldn't connect to service ...` appears.
 This message can be ignored, or can be fixed by running the respective service locally.

 ## Running